NamLe0609/NamLe0609/README.md

 ## About me

 I really enjoy learning about new technologies as well as coding language, especially whenever I have to do so for a challenging project.
-Outside of programming, In my free time, I usually enjoy reading classics, dystopian or sci-fi novels, or sometimes I like cooking good food.
+Outside of programming, in my free time, I usually enjoy reading classics, dystopian or sci-fi novels, or sometimes I like cooking good food.

 ## Contacts